brubinsztein/bar_radar/README.md

 ### How to Run the Current System
 1. **Start the sun-exposure-service** (see `sun-exposure-service/README.md` for details).
+2. **Start the venues-service** (see `venues-service/README.md` for details).
-2. **Start the Expo app** from the project root:
+3. **Start the Expo app** from the project root:
    ```sh
    npm start
    ```
-3. **.env setup:** Make sure your OpenWeatherMap API key is in `sun-exposure-service/.env`.
+4. **.env setup:** Make sure your OpenWeatherMap API key is in `sun-exposure-service/.env`.

 ### Next Milestones
+- [ ] Finalize the real v1 CSV with all required fields and metadata.
-- [ ] Refactor CSV loading for progressive, location-based loading.
+- [ ] Update the venues-service to use the new CSV and support richer queries.
-- [ ] Scaffold the venues microservice (Node.js/Express).
+- [ ] Connect the app to the venues-service for live venue data.
-- [ ] Design and migrate to Supabase schema.
+- [ ] Migrate venue data to Supabase/Postgres for persistent storage.
-- [ ] Add user-submitted data support.
+- [ ] Add endpoints for user-submitted data and real-time updates.